willidad/wkcharts/defectTracker/defects.md

 Fixed:d3a5e10 2. (related to 1.) brush extent cannot be moved to very right border.
 Fixed:d3a5e10 3.
 Charts so not resize when browser window resizes (not related to 1 and 2) Fixed:eeb0213 4.
-Stacked Area chart:  Enter animations wrong
+Stacked Area chart:  Enter animations wrong Fixed:938bb94 5.
-Fixed: 5.
 Stacked Bar: layer enter animation wrong
-6. Clustered Bar: Exit animation for top layer wrong (65+years)
+Fixed: 6.
+Clustered Bar: Exit animation for top layer wrong (65+years)
 7. Line Chart: lines not positioned correctly after deletion of last data records on ordinal x scale.
 Does not re-calculate position
 8. Line Chart: Enter and exit animation look bad. need better appearance
 9. Area Charts (hor and verAreas): areas are colored with opacity 0.7.
 Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares